adaptlearning/adapt-contrib-xapi/README.md

 In response to completion of question components, along with details of the interaction the following verb will be sent:
 - answered

 Note that the xAPI extension works well with the core Assessment extension.
-The Assessment is responsible fo defining pass or fail criteria, while the xAPI extension merely reports on it.
+The Assessment is responsible for defining pass or fail criteria, while the xAPI extension merely reports on it.

 ## Events
 The following events are triggered by the xAPI extension: